Elevate Your Leadership Skills: 7 Essential Leadership Qualities

 Leadership is a misunderstood and misused concept that people aspire to without knowing what it really means.
-Here are the essential qualities every leader should have.
+Here are the essential leadership qualities every good leader should have.

-Running a coaching and consulting practice for almost a decade required me to have a high level of self-awareness.
+Running a luxury consulting and coaching practice for almost a decade required me to have a high level of self-awareness.
 Because it's hard to support others in their development when you aren't in a good place yourself.
 Part of my ongoing personal growth journey is being real about who I am, what matters most, and what drives and inspires me.

 Teamwork.
 Team meetings.
 Team calls.
 Team huddles.
 Team building.
 To be a leader you must be collaborative, socially adept, and have the ability to thrive in the midst of teams and groups.
 A critical quality of leadership is to actually like constantly being around people.